A lower bound for the volumes of complements of periodic geodesics: Topology and geometry of

 \subsection{Transversal homotopies}

-Any immersed closed curve $\gamma$ on $\Sigma,$ has a canonical lift into $PT^1\Sigma$ by considering: It happens to be an embedding if $\gamma$ is self-transverse, that is, an immersion without self-tangency points.
-Furthermore, we say that an homotopy $\fun{h}{I\times \mathbb{S}^1}{\Sigma},$ between two self-transverse closed curves $h_0$ and $h_1,$ is \textit{transversal}, if $h_t$ is self-transverse for all $t\in I.$ .2cm Notice that a transversal homotopy $h$ on $\Sigma,$ induces an isotopy between the respective canonical lifts $\hat h_0$ and $\hat h_1,$
+Any immersed closed curve $\gamma$ on $\Sigma,$ has a canonical lift into $PT^1\Sigma$ by considering\string: It happens to be an embedding if $\gamma$ is self-transverse, that is, an immersion without self-tangency points.
+Furthermore, we say that a homotopy $\fun{h}{I\times \mathbb{S}^1}{\Sigma},$ between two self-transverse closed curves $h_0$ and $h_1,$ is \textit{transversal}, if $h$ is smooth and $h_t$ is self-transverse for all $t\in I.$ .2cm Notice that a transversal homotopy $h$ on $\Sigma,$ induces an isotopy between the respective canonical lifts $\widehat h_0$ and $\widehat h_1,$